Snowy 2.0 FAQs

 Yes, there is a small efficiency loss when water is pumped.
-However, pumping water gives us the ability to absorb energy when it’s not needed, store the water, and release it to generate energy when it is needed.
+However, pumping water gives us the ability to absorb energy when it’s not needed, store the water, and release it to generate energy when required.

-For example, the sun shines the brightest during the middle of the day, and this is when solar generation is at its peak.
-However, during the day many people are at work or school so energy demands are not at their peak.
-Snowy 2.0 could use this solar energy which is not needed during the day to pump water so that when the sun sets and people get home we can generate energy to meet the spike in demand that we see in the early evening.
+For example, solar generation is at its peak during the middle of the day, when many people are at work or school.
+Snowy 2.0 could use this solar energy to pump water so that when the sun sets and people get home, we can generate energy to meet the spike in demand that occurs in the early evening.

-While we lose some energy pumping water, there is no other way to have it sitting in storage ready to be used when consumers need it most.
-You can’t make the wind blow or the sun shine, but with pumped hydro you can generated energy on demand.
-Snowy 2.0 will be reliable and can be quickly turned on to respond to the changing energy needs within a few minutes.
+While some energy is lost pumping water, there is no other way to have it sitting in storage ready to be used when consumers need it most.
+It is not possible to make the wind blow or the sun shine, but with pumped-hydro we can generate energy on-demand.

-Transmission augmentation is required to get Snowy 2.0’s power into New South Wales and Victoria and indirectly into South Australia.
-The proposed upgrades to the grid will be part of the shared transmission network that other renewable energy projects will also connect to as they come online.
+AEMO’s ISP supports strategic storage initiatives such as Snowy 2.0, which is required to firm up intermittent renewables in NSW and Victoria, and indirectly, South Australia.
+The proposed upgrades to the grid are to the shared transmission network that renewable energy generation and storage projects connect to as they come online.

-Therefore, the cost associated with the transmission network upgrades has not been, and cannot be included, in the Project’s costs.
-However, what will be funded by the Project is the cost of the lines that are required to connect Snowy 2.0 to the shared network, which are connection assets to be used solely by Snowy Hydro.
+However, the cost of the lines that are required to connect Snowy 2.0 to the shared network will be funded by the project, as they are connection assets to be used solely by Snowy Hydro.

 Who owns Snowy Hydro?